island-is/island.is/handbook/repository/system-e2e.md

 ## 🗃️ Spec files

 A spec file should have only one description (`test.describe`) of what part of an app is being tested.
 Therein can be one or more test cases (`test`) with a description of what scenario each test case is testing.
-Setup and teardown can be done in `test.beforeAll`, `test.beforeEach`, `test.afterAll`, and `test.afterEach`.
-You shouldn’t _rely_ on `after*` ever running, and you should prepare your environment every time _before_ each test.
+Setup and tear down can be done in `test.beforeAll`, `test.beforeEach`, `test.afterAll`, and `test.afterEach`.
+You should not _rely_ on `after*` ever running, and you should prepare your environment every time _before_ each test.
 For example:

 ```jsx
 test.describe('Overview part of banking app', () => {